binarykitchen/videomail-client/README.md

 ## Storybook (examples)

-To check out some examples in your browser, just do:
+To check out some examples in your browser, just run these two commands:

 1. `npm install`
 2. `npm run storybook`